viv-4/partner-environment/README.md

     --domain DOMAIN         Domain to configure. [default: localhost:8443] --hard-reset            Reset the environment to a default state.
     -s, --sentry            Set-up Sentry
+    -v, --verbose           Write logs to STDOUT in addition to the log file.
     -h, --help              Display this message
 ```